Ikemura-kei/RM2021-Tutorial/3_and_4_Hardware_FreeRTOS/3_Hardware/Periphrial.md

 ## GPIO

-### Defination
-General-purpose input/output (GPIO) is a status of input/output (I/O) to, and the name for, an uncommitted digital signal pin on an integrated circuit or electronic circuit board which behavior, including whether it acts as input or output, is controllable by the user at runtime.
+General-purpose input/output (GPIO) is a type of pin found on an integrated circuit that does not have a specific function.
+While most pins have a dedicated purpose, such as sending a signal to a certain component, the function of a GPIO pin is customizable and can be controlled by software.
 <br><p align="center"><img src="05outputs.png" alt="test image size" height="50%" width="50%"></p><br>